 There’s also always the Southern Hemisphere.
-Thanksgiving is late spring in Rio, so when we all traveled to the Brazilian city several years ago for Thanksgiving, we were greeted with ample sunshine and warm temps that gave us one last welcome dose of summer before winter.
+November is late spring in Rio, so when we all traveled to the Brazilian city several years ago for Thanksgiving, we were greeted with ample sunshine and warm temps that gave us one last welcome dose of summer before winter.

 Obviously, a big part of Thanksgiving is the food.
 And that doesn’t have to change if you decide to hit the road for the holiday.
 Wherever we have been in the world for Thanksgiving, we have always made sure to have a particularly nice sit-down meal on Thanksgiving proper.
 In Rio, we kicked it up a notch with a live bossa nova show after dinner.
 In Barcelona, we asked around for recommendations and made a reservation at a killer tapas restaurant with even better Spanish wines.
 While you may not find a traditional Thanksgiving feast available, you will certainly find plenty of meals that can match, if not top, any Thanksgiving dinner.

 If you’re determined to find a taste of home, international hotels that host a large number of American clients will often have a special Thanksgiving menu.
-Domestically, the bigger issue will be making sure which restaurants are open on Thanksgiving.
+Domestically, the bigger issue will be making sure that restaurants are open on Thanksgiving.
 Those that are will typically have a Thanksgiving menu, sometimes a little extra fancy (and yes, probably a little extra costly), that will often include traditional offerings (turkey, stuffing, and all the fixings) alongside several other selections.

 Another great thing about Thanksgiving on the road are the people you meet who become part of your “nomadsgiving” family.
 A few years ago, my husband and I road-tripped up to Portland and ended up in a sweet and quirky bed-and-breakfast in Bend, Oregon, on Thanksgiving proper.
 The owners asked us if we had any plans and invited us to a little potluck they were having in the property’s common area.
 It ended up being the most delightfully odd coming together of friends and strangers on a holiday that is typically reserved for those you have known for years.
-But we all had a blast, shared stories, broke bread and drank subpar wine—the evening was as memorable as it gets.
+But we all had a blast, shared stories, broke bread, and drank subpar wine—the evening was as memorable as it gets.
 The unpredictability of who you will come across on your Thanksgiving travels only adds to its specialness.

 If you don’t have a friend or family member who can or wants to travel with you over Thanksgiving, don’t let that be a deterrent.
 Remember, the holiday isn’t celebrated in the rest of the world, so if you travel internationally, you won’t even notice you are “missing” it.
 One year, when my family was scattered all over the globe and I was faced with being on my own for Thanksgiving, I simply opted for a group trip to Thailand.
 Temple treks and gorging on mango sticky rice were the perfect antidote to a potentially lonely holiday at home.